Is There A Perfect Natural Hairball Remedy For Cats?

 cat drink water

-One way to do this is to add some water to your cat’s food.
+One way to do this is to add some water or cat-safe broth to your cat’s food.

-Another is to have a fresh bowl of drinking water for your cat.
-Make sure to change out the water twice a day as it gets stale quickly.
+Another method is to change out the water twice a day as it gets stale quickly.

 Cats are naturally inclined to avoid drinking water that is stale to avoid contamination or poisoning.